Promptly-Technologies-LLC/dir-diary/README.md

 $env:OPENAI_API_KEY="your_api_key_here"
 ```

-#### Using an `.env` File
+#### 3. Using an `.env` File

-You can also place your environment variables in a `.env` file in the same directory as the repo to be summarized, with the following text:
+You can also place your environment variables in a `.env` file in the directory from which you're running the tool:

 ```
 OPENAI_API_KEY=your_api_key_here
 ```

-Make sure to replace `your_api_key_here` with your actual API key.

-When you run your script, `load_dotenv()` will load these variables into the environment.
+When you run your script, the tool will automatically load these variables into the environment.

-#### Making Environment Variables Permanent

-If you find yourself needing to set this environment variable frequently, you may want to add the export command to your shell profile script (e.g., `.bashrc`, `.zshrc` for Unix-like systems) or set it as a system-wide environment variable through system settings.

 #### Using an option flag